Vision Learners Meet Web Image-Text Pairs: Preliminaries

-\textbf{Discussions and inspirations.} Inspired by the information-bottleneck theory~\cite{ib1,ib2,vib,ctc,infomax}, we provide an illustration to understand our observations in~\cref{fig:local_align}.
-The first inspiration is that generative methods can help the model learn more transferable visual representations than discriminative ones due to a better $I(X;T)$ upper bound.
-In~\cref{fig:local_align}~(left), we argue that discriminative methods have a narrow bottleneck and a low $I(X;T)$, thus a less informative representation.~\footnote{More detailed discussions are attached in Appendix A.2.} In~\cref{fig:local_align}~(middle), generative ones have a wide bottleneck, leading to a more informative representation.
-Considering the side effects of multi-modal discriminative objectives~(the second inspiration), developing multiple generative objectives will force the model to learn informative representations.
-As shown in~\cref{fig:local_align}~(right), for image-text pair, generating the joint distribution of both image and text modality will help the model to ``absorb'' as much information as possible from the data and approach a large $I(X;T)$.
+In~\cref{fig:local_align}~(middle), generative methods have a wider bottleneck, leading to more informative representations.
+Given the side effects of multi-modal discriminative objectives~(the second observation), developing multiple generative objectives will encourage the model to learn more informative representations.
+As shown in~\cref{fig:local_align}~(right), for an image-text pair, generating the joint distribution of both the image and text modality will help the model to ``absorb'' as much information as possible from the data and approach a larger $I(X;Z)$.

+Note that here we are using the term bottleneck to refer to the variance in the representation space $Z$ with respect to the input images $X$, \ie, how much the representation changes when the input is changed.
+One way to understand this bottleneck is from the perspective of the rank of the feature matrix~\citep{garrido2022rankme}.
+A higher rank would indicates that the model can capture more variance in the input, whereas a collapsed lower rank captures less information about the input.
+In contrast, a completely collapsed representation would map all inputs to a same feature which has a rank of zero.
+In~\cref{sec:rankme}, we provide a qualitative measure of the rank of different pre-trained models.